 The applicability of the assessment pyramid

 When a biosimilar undergoes evaluation for assessment of comparability, it should generally follow the stepwise approach outlined in the assessment pyramid.
 However, in many cases, not all stages of the pyramid are reached and undertaken prior to product approval.
 As such, it was proposed that this pyramid should be changed.
-Professor Laslop stated that she would not be in favour of removing or altering the pyramid as it is still the default pathway for biosimilar development, biosimilar assessment and, ultiately, biosimilar approval.
+Professor Laslop stated that she would not be in favour of removing or altering the pyramid as it is still the default pathway for biosimilar development, biosimilar assessment and, ultimately, biosimilar approval.
 In Europe, the possibility for abridged clinical assessments is exactly defined in product specific guidelines.

 Dr Gramajo noted that the situation is the same in Canada.
 All assessments are done on a case-by-case basis.
 Those developing biosimilars should consult with agencies at an early stage to determine what information is needed and which trials are necessary.
 As such, the overall pyramid is still relevant.